flipkart-incubator/Hunch/documentation/docs/index.md

 # Hunch
 Hunch allows users to turn arbitrary machine learning models built using Python into a scalable, hosted service.
-Simply put, a data scientist can now focus on building the model and Hunch takes care of turning this model into a REST API.
+Simply put, a data scientist can now focus on building the model and the Hunch takes care of turning this model into a REST API.

 ## Hunch Quick Start Guide
 This guide helps you setup Hunch on local machine.
 ### Installation
-- Download Anaconda configuration file from [osx_environment.yml](documentation/docs/resources/osx_environment.yml)/[linux_environment.yml](documentation/docs/resources/linux_environment.yml).
+- Download Anaconda configuration file from [osx_environment.yml](resources/osx_environment.yml)/[linux_environment.yml](resources/linux_environment.yml).
 Setup conda environment using the following commands.
 ```sh
   conda env create -f osx_environment.yml -n hunch
   # To activate hunch environment, run the following command.